nextguys/lively-next-relaunch/explanation/modules.md

 In essence, modules are ultimately based on files that are stored somewhere on a computer.
 For the core modules of `lively.next` (such as `lively.modules`, `lively.morphic`, etc.), these files are located within the local file system where the `lively.server` is running.
 By default, `lively.next` requests these source files from the server, which retrieves the files and sends their contents back to the client.
 When a module is modified from the client side, the corresponding file is eventually updated in the file system.

-However these are not only only types of modules we use.
+However these are not the only types of modules we use.
 There are broadly four types of modules encountered in `lively.next`:

 1. **Core Modules**: These are part of the core packages of `lively.next`.
 These modules can be modified to evolve the system at run-time.